lSara-MM/Pinky_Engine/docs/README.md

 ### ↦ Camera
 Scene rendering time was reduced with camera culling, camera frustum, and AABB boxes to discard all the meshes outside the camera view.

+# High-level System: User Interface
+System to render a variety of widgets on screen.
+It follows a component patern like the normal game objects, with each component inthereting from the base class C_UI.

+## UI Game Objects/Widgets:

+### ↦ Canvas
+Surface that represents the game window.
+What is inside of it will be rendered to game.
+It is automatically created when any UI Game Object is created and there is no canvas on scene.

+### ↦ Image
+Displays an image.
+Options to change its colour and the texture attached to it
+### ↦ Text
+Widget that renders the desired text ("Hello World" by default).
+Option to change the font colour and size.

+### ↦ Button
+It is formed by two Games Objects:
+  * Text: if the user desires to input a text
+  * Button: holds the logic of the button with the following states: Normal, Focusd, Pressed, Selected and Release
+    * Option to change the colours of each state
+    * Option to change the colour of the texture
+    * Option to change the texture
+    * It can call custom functions (like the fade in the demo)

+### ↦ Input Box
+Allows player to input any text when selected :
+  * Input box Game Object holds the logic and has the same states as button
+  * Text Game Object to store the input text (and be able to move it around)
+  * It has the option to put a character limit

+### ↦ Checkbox
+Composed of multiple Game Objects:
+	* Checkbox as the parent of the rest holds the logic to disable the checkmark and execute a desired function
+	* Text if user wants to put a label to the widget
+	* Background behind the checkmark
+	* Checkmark, changes when the Checkbox parent is changed
+	* As with button, option to change the colours of the states and of the textures

+* All of the UI Game Objects can be navigated through with tab (change the selected one)
+* Logic of all the UI works only in play mode
+* Buttons allow input from the keyboard (spacebar)
+* There is a demo that shows the functionality of all the Widgets:
+	* Main menu with a fullscreen background, with an imput box and a button to start, when pressed fades away to the next scene
+	* Next scene has the town of the second assignment and a crosshair in the middle of the screen
+	* Pressing F1 in this scene opens up a menu, with a checkbox to drag the window and to toggle Vsync

 ## 5. References
 - [defining-dialogue-systems](https://www.gamedeveloper.com/design/defining-dialogue-systems)